 Causes of Weight Gain After Brain Injury

-Weight management is a serious concern in patients with traumatic brain injury.
-According to one study which assessed data from over 7,000 TBI patients, 23% were classified as obese and 36% were overweight.
+Weight management is a serious concern in patients with traumatic brain injury (TBI.)
+In fact, one study that assessed data from over 7,000 TBI patients, found that 23% were classified as obese, and 36% were overweight.

 - Hyperphagia.
 This refers to an excessive level of hunger and thirst.
 These cravings do not go away if you eat more food.
 There are many possible causes of hyperphagia including stress, hormonal changes, medication, and diabetes.